 Fruits as a general rule are a great way to flavor your shake, but blueberries have quite a few additional benefits that put them higher in the nutritional category.
-For starters they have the highest antioxidant capacity of all fresh fruit.
+They have the highest antioxidant capacity of all fresh fruit.
 We could probably make an entire article on fruits alone so we won’t try to mention too many beyond blueberries and…

 6 – Bananas